Beat Earnings, Stock Still Drops 5%: What Happens Next in 12 Markets

 A "beat-and-dip" event is: 1. epsActual > epsEstimated with ABS(epsEstimated) > 0.01 2.
 Stock drops ≥ 5% from T-1 close to T+1 close (announcement reaction)

 For each event, we measure cumulative abnormal return (CAR) at T+21 and T+63 trading days from T+1 close (the dip bottom).
-CAR = stock return minus a regional benchmark ETF.
-Market cap floors applied per exchange in local currency.
+CAR = stock return minus local benchmark return over the same window.
+Each exchange uses its own currency-matched index: Sensex for India, TAIEX for Taiwan, Nikkei for Japan, FTSE for UK, and so on.
+US uses SPY.

 The Global Picture

-Exchange Events T+21 CAR t-stat T+63 CAR t-stat Data Quality
+Exchange Events T+21 CAR t-stat T+63 CAR t-stat Benchmark Data

 p<0.05, p<0.01